 During a meltdown, such as in the case of an autism meltdown or with Sensory Processing Disorder, the child has reached a point of such intense sensory and emotional overload that their brain effectively short-circuits and can no longer process information or cope with surrounding demands.

 This neurological shutdown triggers the fight-or-flight response, activating the Autonomic Nervous System’s survival mode.
 During this autonomic response, the prefrontal cortex, responsible for rational thought and emotional regulation, goes offline.
 This is why reasoning with a child in meltdown mode is futile.
-Their brain has shifted entirely into survival mode, focused solely on escaping the overwhelming stimuli.
+Their brains have shifted entirely into survival mode, focused solely on escaping the overwhelming stimuli.

 In these moments, the child often feels overwhelmed, flooded with inexplicable emotion, and unable to articulate their distress.
 Some may even experience dissociation, feeling disconnected from their body and surroundings.